gabrielenizzoli/spark_engine/docs/index.md

-# Compose spark dataset operations with ease
+## The Problem

-## What you have to do now to
+Did you ever find yourself writing many (too many) datasets operations (map, flatmap, filter, join, etc etc) and then making a big data pipeline with them?

-Did you ever find yourself writing many (too many) datasets operations and then making a big data pipeline with them?
 Some of your operations are sql statements, others are dataset operations.
-Some are aggreagtions, some are joins or unions.
+Some are aggregations, some are joins or unions.
 But all are complex and if the plan is very big, they tend to be difficult to manage, debug, and trace.

-You rprogram may be something like:
+You program may be something like:
 ```scala
 val df1 = spark.sql("select stuff from source1")
 df1.createOrReplaceTempView("table1")